10- Best Introduction to Local Buckling-part-1

 local buckling photos for unstiffened elements.

-The upper hatched part is on the right side, which is a part of the flange that is called an unstiffened element, the reason for that is because it is free on the edge but supported with the web on the other side.
+The upper hatched part on the right side is part of the flange and is called an unstiffened element.
+The reason for this is that it is free on the edge but supported by the web on the other side.

-In the Local Buckling-part-1, the flange is unlike the web, which is stiffened on both sides.
+In Local Buckling-part-1, the flange differs from the web, which is stiffened on both sides.
 That is why we have the definitions of stiffened and unstiffened for columns.

 The site at the link, Chapter 6 – Buckling ConceptsLocal Buckling, explains that general buckling applies to the whole column and to all beams.